Below are questions that are frequently asked to NINDS Small Business Program staff.

 How do I know if my project qualifies as a clinical trial according to NIH?

 NIH defines clinical trials here: clinical trials definition.
 If you are proposing human subjects research, we highly encourage you to utilize the NIH clinical trial decision tool to determine whether NIH defines your study as a clinical trial.
-Applicants proposing a clinical trial under NINDS SBIR/STTR funding should contact NINDS Small Business Program staff to verify the requirements and appropriate FOA selection.
+Applicants proposing a clinical trial under NINDS SBIR/STTR funding should contact NINDS Small Business Program staff to verify the requirements and appropriate NOFO selection.

 Yes, see here: review criteria.